 How Toxic Friends Affect Your Mental Health

-Just from their appearance, we know toxic friendship aren’t good.
-However, what many don’t consider is the implications it has on our mental health.
-By being around someone who causes more harm than good, you’re putting yourself in a position where you have no choice but to question yourself.
+Just from their appearance, we know toxic friendships aren’t good.
+What many don’t consider is the implications it has on our mental health.

 Throughout this article, we’re going to look into how toxic friends affect your mental health.
-At the end, we invite you to ask further questions.

 What is a Toxic Friendship?